SheikhBahman/Stream-Processing-of-Data/README.md

 ## Data source
 I am working on a transportation dataset from the **US Bureau of Transportation Statistics (BTS)** that is hosted as an **Amazon EBS volume snapshot**.
-The dataset used in the Project contains data and statistics from the US Department of Transportation on aviation, highway, transit, rail, pipeline, bike/pedestrian, and other modes of transportation in CSV format.
+The dataset contains data and statistics from the US Department of Transportation on aviation, highway, transit, rail, pipeline, bike/pedestrian, and other modes of transportation in CSV format.
 In this Project, I concentrate exclusively on the aviation portion of the dataset, which contains domestic flight data such as departure and arrival delays, flight times, destination and origin.

 - Amazon snapshot ID: snap-e1608d88
 - Size: 15 GB